Georgia O’Keeffe once said, “I don’t very much enjoy looking at paintings in general. I know too much about them. I take them apart.”

 This is pretty standard advice, but it’s especially important when you’re trying to overcome the curse of knowledge.

 - Why do customers come to your site?
 What problem are they trying to solve, or what desire are they trying to fulfill?

 - How much do they know about how your product or service can help them accomplish that?

 - Have they already decided that they need to buy your product or service from somebody?
 Or are they just now wondering if they need/want it at all?

 - If they’re already certain that they need your product or service and are in the process of narrowing down their options, what factors are most important to them in making that decision?
 Price, location, convenience, etc.?

 - If they’re just now starting to investigate your product or service, what additional knowledge do they need to make a decision?

 Those aren’t the only questions, of course — but you get the point.
 It’s important to meet your prospective customers where they are, but you have to know where that is.
-That’s why I structured my blog categories the way I did: For content beginners, for small businesses, etc. Sure, there’s overlap.
-Almost every single blog post fits into more than one category.
-But categorizing them that way helps people hone in on exactly what they need without having to sort through a bunch of irrelevant content.

 The bottom line: Your customers aren’t you.
 Depending on your business, they might be a lot like you — and that’s especially true for B2Bs.
 But they might be nothing like you at all.
 Or they might be like you 20 years ago.
 Don’t write for people like you unless you’re absolutely certain that that’s who your customers are.